 BK: People look like they are trying to tell you something.
-You're serious?
+Are you serious?

 AG: You interpret the supposed messages from innuendoes taken from what people say and how they move.

-BK: So you actually realize you're projecting your thoughts onto the world, but you see it as people reading your mind.
+BK: So you are projecting your thoughts into the world, and you see it as people reading your mind.

-BK: That's kind of what heavy users of coke and meth have told me.
-But it's more like they see people watching them, even looking through walls or around doorways.
+BK: That is kind of what heavy users of coke and meth have told me.
+But it is more like they see people watching them, even looking through walls or around doorways.

-AG: Same paranoid phenomenon.
+AG: It is the same paranoid phenomenon.
 You watch the body language; you watch the speech; you watch what cars that park in front of your home.
-It all means something to you--that there's a hidden message.
+It all means something to you.
+There's a hidden message that you keep looking for.
 In the worst case scenario, you start reading the license plates on those cars to look for a clue as to what people are trying to tell you.
-You believe that's what you're supposed to do.
+You believe that is what you are supposed to do or think.

-BK: That’s insane!
-Like having an obsessive-compulsive disorder that you've got to look for the hidden message
+BK: That’s insane.
+It is like having an obsessive-compulsive disorder that you must look for the hidden message

-AG: Yeah.
-You’ve lost your home base—your natural view of reality.
+AG: Yes.
+You’ve lost your home base.
+Your natural view of reality.
 So you take this stuff as real and have no other place to go.
-Nothing else to believe in.
-That’s even when you’re not high on acid—well, meth and crack can do it too.
+There is nothing else to believe in.
+That is even when you are not high on acid.
+Methamphetamines and crack cocaine can do it too.
 Unfortunately, very few of us guides got that idea until it was too late.
 Timothy Leary never got it at all.

 BK: I believe that one.
 The wards were once full of his followers.

-AG: So when I learned the word “projection,” that explained it.
+AG: So when I learned the word “projection” that explained it.
 People project their craziness onto the environment and then interpret what they see as being real.
-So the world look like it was timed to follow the crazy stuff you are thinking—or the beauty in your unconscious mind.
-And once you’ve made a belief that justifies what you’re seeing—the craziness of your mind covering the universe—you don’t need any more drugs to trigger it.
+So the world looks like it was timed to follow the crazy stuff you are thinking, or the beauty in your unconscious mind.
+And once you have made a belief that justifies what you’re seeing, the craziness of your mind covering the universe, you don’t need any more drugs to trigger it.

 BK: Tell me about the triggers.

 AG: The whole world becomes a trigger.
 Just open your eyes in the morning and the world takes on your strange belief system.
-That’s because the world you see is a projection of your unconscious mind.
-But you’re not aware that’s what’s happening.
-And you’ll fight people who want to help you because your belief holds you together, keeps you from totally going gaga.
-This can happen even when you’re taking antipsychotic drugs.
+That is because the world you see is a projection of your unconscious mind.
+But you are not aware that is what is happening.
+You will fight people who want to help you because your belief holds you together.
+It is all you have.
+This can happen even when you are taking antipsychotic drugs.

-BK: Wow!
-Resistance to treatment and help—that was one of Freud’s ideas.
+BK: Resistance to treatment and help was one of Freud’s ideas.

 AG: Who took coke for a while.
-Even gave it to his patients.
+He even gave it to his patients.

-BK: Yes, he wrote to his fiancé that he'd discover the drug that would make Freud enough money so they could get married.
+BK: Freud wrote to his fiancé that he had discovered the drug that would make Freud enough money so they could get married.

-AG: (laughs) And Freud had a low threshold between his conscious and unconscious mind.
-That's why he could see unconscious defense mechanism so clearly.
+AG: Freud had a low threshold between his conscious and unconscious mind.
+That is why he could see unconscious defense mechanism so clearly.
 It was probably from the cocaine.
 But who really knows?
 You never know about geniuses.

-BK: Oh, wow.
-Freud had a thin line between his conscious and his unconscious mind.
+BK: Freud had a thin line between his conscious and his unconscious mind.
 So he could crossover.
 Right?

-AG: That's probably why he got so many ideas.
-And he saw up close that people who freak out often resist help.
+AG: That is probably why Freud had so many new ideas.
+He saw up close that people who have mental problems often resist help.
 After all, addicts really believe a telephone pole or a bridge talks to them.
-And they don’t want you to take that away because it’s all they’ve got.
-And the lucky ones, like me, rejected those beliefs.
-And we rejected the idea that the ‘60s were fun rather than what they were—crazy.
+They do not want you to take that away because it is all they have.
+The lucky ones, like me, rejected those beliefs.
+We rejected the idea that the ‘60s were fun rather than what they were.
+Just crazy.
 If you let a hint of that belief in the thrill of acid come back, you might trigger the whole thing to come back.
-I mean, like even ten years later.
+I mean, like even five years later.

-BK: You’re talking about having a flashback, right?
+BK: You are talking about having a flashback.
+Right?

-AG: Yeah, similar to PTSD.
+AG: Yes, it is similar to PTSD.
 You go on a trip rather than saying to yourself, “Oh, it’s just the past reaching out and trying to suck me back in.
 I’ll come back down like I always did.
 Just have a brewski, dude, and be patient.”